 Prospects to publish your research in top-quality international journals

-- In recent years, PhD graduates of NEOMA and its current faculty have published their research in e.g., the following top academic journals: Academy of Management Journal, European Journal of Operational Research, Journal of Financial Economics, Journal of Marketing, Information Systems Research, The Accounting Review (see “Highlights”)
+- In recent years, PhD graduates of NEOMA and/or NEOMA’s current faculty have published their research in e.g., the following top academic journals: Academy of Management Journal, European Journal of Operational Research, Journal of Financial Economics, Journal of Marketing, Information Systems Research, The Accounting Review (see “Highlights”)

-- 72% of NEOMA’s faculty and supervisors are international, and they will help you connect with their international network of other researchers.
+- 72% of NEOMA’s faculty and supervisors come from abroad, and they will help you connect with their international network of other researchers.

-- 92% of NEOMA’ PhD students are international.
+- 92% of NEOMA’s PhD students come from abroad.

-*) If you are primarily interested in a career in the corporate sector, you may also apply to NEOMA’s PhD programme if you are committed to studying full-time, and have funding for your studies.
+*You may also apply to NEOMA’s PhD programme if you are primarily interested in a career in the corporate sector, provided you are committed to studying full-time and have funding for your studies.

 Layout of the programme

 Year 1 – Learning the Ropes: Fundamental courses & Familiarization with your research topic

 Fundamental coursework.
 The first year includes up to 7 intensive courses, providing you basic skills and knowledge that you need for a researcher career.
 The courses cover such fundamental theories and research methods that are relevant for you regardless of your own discipline/specialization and regardless of your own research topic.
 Examples of these courses include: Epistemology (philosophy of science), Basics of Business Research Methods (quantitative and qualitative methods), and Advanced Data Analytics.

 The seven courses above are organized during four intensive seminars, each lasting one week (October, November, February, April), at one of our campuses: Reims, Rouen, and Paris.
 In case of continued COVID-19 restrictions, or other practical issues preventing physical presence at seminars, seminars will be arranged online, as distance learning.